cameronapak/be-still/README.md

 # Be Still, by faith.tools

+A digital prayer room experience, inspired by prayer rooms, Prayroom app, and Salt + Light app.

 ## Things to know

 - Created via the Astro-based [Freedom Stack](https://github.com/cameronapak/freedom-stack) boilerplate.
 Visit that boilerplate for more information on how to use it and how to use this project.